helenabutow/bunny/README.md

 Some of the functionality of Bunny could be recreated using different tools or patterns.
 In particular:
 * basing a probe on a Prometheus query result could be implemented using an exec probe and `promtool`.
 This assumes that a Prometheus database already exists (potentially as another sidecar).
 * adding traces to HTTP probes could be done by adding an NGINX proxy: https://opentelemetry.io/blog/2022/instrument-nginx/
 * [otel-cli](https://github.com/equinix-labs/otel-cli) can already be used to trace programs run by exec probes.
+In fact, we include it in the container image for Bunny.

 # Deployment Example